douglasg14b/skillshare_scraper/Readme.md

 You can now download single episodes by their Id, or the entire top ~8k classes that already exist in the database.
 If you want to downlaod them all, then you will need to insert the appropriate records into the two `queue` tables.

+### Misc

+The downloader will automatically retry potentially failed downloads 10 times before moving on.

+The `unassign` button in the UI is used to mark a file as not-assigned so it can be retried.

+`Parallelism` is the number of simultaneous downloads that you want to run at the same time, adjust this to maximize your bandwidth usage.

 ### Example Selection Query